Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

-Intriguingly, coherent cores have only been directly observed and resolved using observations of NH$_3$ hyperfine line emission.
-Meanwhile, there are observations of C$^{18}$O and N$_2$H$^+$ molecular line emission that either did not resolve the transition to coherence and/or probed only the interior of a coherent core \citep{Goodman_1998, Caselli_2002}.
-Using the density and velocity dispersion profiles reconstructed from the PCA analysis, it is possible to examine the limits of observations to detect different phases of cores.
-There are a number of factors that may affect the ability of an observation in detecting cores.
-An easy way to define the observational limits in the PCA space is to estimate the size of a core as observed between the detection threshold and the saturation threshold.
-The detection threshold involves a combination of the physical conditions an observational tracer probes and the maximum sensitivity the observation achieves.
-The saturation threshold is determined by the physical conditions for which the molecular species no longer emits \citep[e.g., due to depletion onto dust grains;][]{Goldsmith_2001, Draine_2003} and/or when the emission line becomes optically thick.
-Phase III cores are relatively easier to detect.
+In contrast, Phase III cores are relatively easier to detect.
 They are expected to be denser and more chemically evolved, providing a larger selection of possible molecular line tracers.
+These properties likely account for the larger number of observed gravitationally bound prestellar and protostellar cores compared to coherent cores.
 Probing the internal velocity structures of Phase III cores is usually limited by the saturation threshold, and choosing the right molecular line tracer becomes critical.
 Numerous examples of prestellar and protostellar cores that likely correspond to this phase in the simulations have been identified in observations \citep{Tafalla_2004, Enoch_2008, Kauffmann_2008, Rosolowsky_2008a, Belloche_2011}.
-At an even later stage, the formation of YSOs within cores provides an extra observational hint that they belong to Phase III such as excess infrared emissions and molecular outflows \citep{Bontemps_1996, Arce_2007}.
+At an even later stage, the formation of protostars within cores provides an extra observational hint that they belong to Phase III such as excess infrared emission and/or molecular outflows \citep{Bontemps_1996, Arce_2007}.